 Not made in China as you can imagine...

-Founded in 2004 by Sébastien Kopp and François-Ghislain Morillion with only $5.000 from their savings, Veja is a brand of sneakers and accessories mainly produced in the South of Brazil under fair-trade conditions; 80% of workers at the factory are part of Unions.
-The progressive label Veja only uses eco-friendly materials such as vegetable-tanned leather, wild rubber from small cooperatives of tappers in the Amazon, recycled plastic bottles and organic cotton produced in the North of Brazil, for which they pay the double of the local price.
+Founded in 2004 by Sébastien Kopp and François-Ghislain Morillion with only $5.000 from their savings, Veja is a brand of sneakers and accessories mainly produced in the South of Brazil under fair-trade conditions.
+The progressive label Veja only uses eco-friendly materials.
+Vegetable-tanned leather, wild rubber from small cooperatives of tappers in the Amazon, recycled plastic bottles and organic cotton produced in the North of Brazil, for which they pay the double of the local price.
 The finished products are transported by sea to the French port Le Havre and then to Paris.
 The French “International Labour Organization” manages the whole logistics.
 The organisation trains and gives jobs to unemployed people, many of them who have come out of jail and are struggling to find work opportunities.

 No wonder Veja has already won two awards in the UK: “The Guardian Sustainable Business Award” and “The Observer Ethical Award”.